tomfanhm/cheat-sheet/src/content/documentation/security.md

 - Triggered by miscellaneous issues, such as a tampered, modified, or unreadable certificate.
 - Indicates potential security risks with the website.

 ---

+### Public Key Infrastructure (PKI)

+#### Definition

+- A Public Key Infrastructure (PKI) is a framework of roles, policies, and procedures for creating, managing, distributing, using, storing, and revoking digital certificates, as well as managing public-key encryption.

+#### Purpose

+- Facilitates secure electronic transfer of information for various network activities, including: E-commerce, Internet banking, Confidential email

+#### Need for PKI

+- Essential for activities where simple passwords are inadequate for authentication.
+- Provides rigorous proof to confirm the identity of parties in communication and validate the information being transferred.

+---